 For us, winter means Icewine Festival.
 Every year, as the harvest wraps in Ontario’s Wine Country, we look forward to the seasonal Niagara Grape and Wine Festivals, starting with the Niagara Icewine Festival in January.

-Unfortunately, we weren’t able to gather to celebrate Ontario’s liquid gold this year due to the ongoing COVID-19 pandemic, but that doesn’t mean you can’t Icewine Festival at home!
+Good news though: that doesn’t mean we can’t Icewine Festival at home!
 Here’s what you can do to support Ontario’s wine producers while treating yourself.

 1. Order some Icewine